search ]

 Footer

-In the final example, the sidebar occupies 2fr of the space, meaning its width will match the combined width of the elements in the first and second columns.
+In the final example, the sidebar occupies 2fr of the space.
+Its width matches the combined width of the first and second columns.

 .grid-wrap {